NBISweden/data-submission-documentation/ENA/BGE-Hydroglyphus-hamulatus/README.md

 * **Note:** I was unaware that this was ULI when submitting HiFi reads.
 Hence, when trimmed fastq reads are available, these should be uploaded and replace .bam (or add barcode info in metadata i.e. in library_construction_protocol)

 * **Update 2026-04-24:** I've now gotten access to the trimmed reads.
 Not sure how to update the reads though, should it in fact be a separate set?
 Might be easier...
 ENA read the docs says *" If the submitted file has passed validation and been archived, it cannot be replaced"*.
 I wonder if I at least can add on the existing, respective, ERX?
 So that I use the same experiment xml and only submit a new run.xml?
+* I discussed the situation with a colleague, and we concluded that I should submit to 1 (not divided into 2 as the untrimmed are) new experiment and update the old experiments' title and protocol så that it clearly states untrimmed (and make sure that the new experiment title and protokoll states trimmed).
+This way a reuser are most likely led to the right files to download.

 * I uploaded the 2 fastq files to ENA upload area from Pelle
     ```